 If you stop working for your employer or you lose your FSA eligibility, your plan participation and your pre-tax contributions will end automatically.
 Expenses for services you have after your termination date are not eligible for reimbursement.

 Please Note: You may be entitled to elect COBRA continuation coverage under the health FSA and receive reimbursement for qualified expenses incurred after your termination, but only if you continue to make the required FSA COBRA premium payment using your money after taxes have been taken out.
-However, you generally do not have the right to elect COBRA continuation coverage if the cost of COBRA continuation coverage for the remainder of the plan year equals or is more than the amount left in your FSA.
+However, you generally do not have the right to elect COBRA continuation coverage if the cost of COBRA continuation coverage for the remainder of the plan year equals or is more than the amount left in your FSA (excluding your carryover dollars, if applicable).
 Please see your Summary Plan Description for specific rules that apply to your FSA plan.